lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.*

+## 2025-07-24

+I went to Casey's opening and talk at DAM Projects.
+It was great to be able to hang out with Casey, Lauren, Raphael and a number of other folks.
+I talked with them about L5.
+Casey mentioned there had been a Lua implementation of Processing maybe 18 years ago!
+Lauren said when she started p5 there was processing.js, which I forgot about, but she persisted and p5 was adopted and expanded its community, so that reassured me I perhaps am not crazy to embark on this project.
+Funny question: what if this takes off and it turns into a decade-long project with lots of work and community participation?
+We'll see!

+After a nice dinner (25 of us gathered around two round tables at a chinese restaurant) tonight I returned home and kept plugging away at the API.
+I implemented the remaining mouse functions and some other API features I'd left.
+I need to add color modes, then debug and refactor code.
+I added onto the documentation I started and started looking into how to build a documentation site, especially to host tutorials and a reference.

 ## 2025-07-23

 Sunday was a nice hang with lots of folks at Jack's birthday at the park.
 I got to see his partner's looms and other devices.
 I'd love to try them out.
 Tuesday I saw a great performance, my friends Daniel Fishkin and Catalina Alvarez performing music and film with Berlin-based musicians.
 Today I met up with Mike for a little college reunion.
 In the evening I completed most of the P5 API.
 I added onto the random() function so it auto-detects a table input and outputs a random value.
 I implemented loadStrings(), saveStrings(), loadTable(), and saveTable().
 The current data formats are csv, tsv and lua.
 I considered adding in a loadJSON() function, and still could at some point, but didn't think it made sense to DIY build a basic JSON parser or drop in something now.
 Could always be added later.